Research output per year

 Research activity per year

 The immediate climatic threats ask for radical thought and action.
-Current practices of building design and construction are not adapting sufficiently to fight the imminent dangers of the status quo.
-Sarah is interested in exploring radical dynamic architectures which might start to suggest the prospect of alternative sustainable futures.
-Her PhD in architecture, funded by Arup, explored the evolution and user experience of responsive architecture, focusing on kinetic facades.
-Sarah collaborates on this work with Dr Hugo Mulder from the University of Southern Denmark.
-Hugo is a designer, engineer and researcher in building dynamics and was previously a specialist engineer in movable structures at Arup.
+Current architectural practices are not sufficiently able to fight the imminent dangers of the status quo.
+Sarah is interested in interrogating the potential of ontological design to identity radical dynamic architectures which might start to suggest alternative sustainable futures.

-Sarah Stevens supervisory interests sit within the exploration of relational, time sensitive and dynamic design.
+Sarah Stevens supervisory interests sit within the exploration of phenomenologically situated research engaging ontological design, relational design, time sensitive design, memory, drawing practice, with a focus on wellbeing and sustainable futures.

 Current Supervision